BabakHemmatian/Illinois_Social_Attitudes/README.md

 **Example:**
 ```
-python ./code/cli.py --resource filter_keywords --group sexuality --years 2007-2009
+python ./code/cli.py --type comments --resource filter_keywords --group sexuality --years 2007-2009
 ```
-This example command will use the appropriate keyword lists from this repository to identify documents in the complete Pushshift dataset that are potentially related to sexuality, and which come from 2007-2009.
+This example command will use the appropriate keyword lists from this repository to identify comments in the complete Pushshift dataset that are potentially related to sexuality, and which come from 2007-2009.

 **Note:** The scripts may be used without any changes to recreate the ISAAC corpus.
 For that purpose, the code base currently assumes the following order in the use of resources for a given social group and year range: